brajeshwar/brajeshwar.github.io/_posts/2010/2010-03-18-taking-back-your-life-and-enjoying-it.md

----
-layout: post
-title: Taking back your life and enjoying it
+# Taking back your life and enjoying it
----

 Like you, I like my computer and I find it hard to survive without it.
 I love the Internet too and I like being totally connected.
 However, few years back, I began to realize that I'm addicted to it -- the computer, the Internet and my work.
 You'll say, "That's with everybody.
 What's the problem?"